Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 How to Peel Off the Transfer Tape Without Damaging the Sticker?

 Peeling off the transfer tape without damaging the sticker is crucial for a sleek look.
 This step ensures your sticker adheres well to your car’s surface.
-Here’s how you can do it:

 - Make sure the decal sticks to the vehicle surface properly before starting.
 Press down firmly across the entire decal using a squeegee.